 Their bullpen has also been left a bit shorthanded with three of their best setup men hitting the market — Pedro Strop, Brandon Kintzler and Steve Cishek.
 While they do have some young talent with guys like Brad Wieck and Rowan Wick, they really needed to bring in some help.

-This is one of the more baffling win totals I have come across thus far in writing this column.
+As we countdown to MLB Opening Day, the Cubs are one of the more baffling win totals I have come across thus far in writing this column.
 The Cubs are coming off an 84-win year, lost their coach and best pitcher along with depth in their outfield and bullpen.
-They were unable to sign a single pitcher whose name I have even heard of before and yet somehow, are projected to win 86.5 games.
+They were unable to sign a single pitcher whose name I have even heard of before and yet somehow, are projected to win 32.5 games.

 Am I missing something here?